Kabul: Geography

-Kabul was situated in the eastern part of the country, 1791 m above sea level in a narrow valley, wedged between the Hindu Kush mountains along the Kabul River.
-Immediately to the south of the old city are the ancient city walls and the Sher Darwaza mountain, with the Shuhadayi Salihin cemetery behind it.
-A bit further east is the ancient Bala Hissar fortress with the Kol-e Hasmat Khan lake behind it.
+Kabul is situated at an altitude of 1791 m above sea level in a narrow valley in the eastern part of Afghanistan, wedged between the Hindu Kush mountains along the Kabul River.
+Immediately to the south of the old part of the city are the ancient city walls and the Sher Darwaza mountain, with the Shuhadayi Salihin cemetery behind it.
+A bit further east is the ancient Bala Hissar fortress with the Hashmat Khan Lake behind it.

-Its location has been described as a "bowl surrounded by mountains".
-Some of the mountains (which are called koh) include: Khair Khana-e Shamali, Khwaja Rawash, Shakhi Baran Tey, Chihil Sutun, Qurugh, Khwaja Razaq and Sher Darwaza.
-There are also two mountains in between urban areas to the west: Koh-e Asamai (locally known as the Television hill) and Ali Abad.
-Hills within the city (which are called tapa) include Bibi Mahro and Maranjan.
+Some of Kabul's mountains (which are called koh in Dari and ghar in Pashto) include: Khair Khana-e Shamali, Khwaja Rawash, Shakhi Baran Tey, Chihil Sutun, Qurugh, Khwaja Razaq and Sher Darwaza.
+There are also two mountains in between urban areas to the west: Koh-e Asamai (locally known as the Television Hill) and Ali Abad.
+Hills within the city (which are called tapa in Dari and ghondai in Pashto) include Bagh-e Bala, Bibi Mahro, Maranjan, Zazai, and many more.

 The Logar River flows into Kabul from the south, joining the Kabul River not far from the city centre.

-The city covers an area size of 1023 km2, making it by far the largest in the country.
+The city covers an area size of 1049 km2, making it by far the largest in the country.
 The closest foreign capital cities as the crow flies are Islamabad, Dushanbe, Tashkent, New Delhi and Bishkek.
 Kabul is roughly equidistant between Istanbul (western Asia) and Hanoi (eastern Asia).